TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Transferability of Adversarial Perturbation

+In this section, we first introduce preliminaries, and then provide the upper and lower bounds of adversarial transferability by connecting adversarial transferability with different characteristics of models theoretically, which, in the next section, will allow us to explicitly minimize transferability by enforcing (or rewarding) certain properties of models.

-\textbf{Preliminaries.} We consider neural networks for classification tasks.
-Let $\cX$ be the \emph{input space} of the model (e.g. the set of all possible images for an image classification task).
-Let $\cY$ denote the set of classes~(i.e., labels) the models would output.
-If there are $C$ classes, $\cY = \{1,2,\dots,C\}$.
-The neural network is modeled as a mapping function $\cF$ (or $\cG$) from $\cX$ to $\cY$.
-We will study the transferability between two models $\cF$ and $\cG$ hereinafter.
-For notation simplicity, in later definitions we will only use the derived notations for $\cF$, which are similar $\cG$.
+\textbf{Notations.} We consider neural networks for classification tasks.
+Assume there are $C$ classes, and let $\cX$ be the \emph{input space} of the model with $\cY = \{1,2,\dots,C\}$ the set of prediction classes~(i.e., labels).
+We model the neural network by a mapping function $\cF: \cX \to \cY$.
+We will study the transferability between two models $\cF$ and $\cG$.
+For brevity, hereinafter we mainly show the derived notations for $\cF$ and notations for $\cG$ are similar.
+Let the \emph{benign} data $(x,y)$ follow an unknown distribution $\cD$ supported on $(\cX, \cY)$, and $\cP_{\cX}$ denote the marginal distribution on $\cX$.